 There are a couple of nourishing edibles and food groups that will aid in combatting inflammation and delayed onset muscle when you incorporate them into your post-workout eats.
-Try eating the below mentioned everyday foods that will leave no stones unturned to aid in fighting muscle pain.
+Try eating the below-mentioned everyday foods that will leave no stone unturned to aid in fighting muscle pain.

-Bananas: The fruit is an easy-to-digest source of quality carbohydrates that facilitate in spiking your level of insulin just enough to drive protein into the muscle to motivate muscle renovation and development.
-An excellent source of electrolyte potassium, eating bananas will help to ease muscle soreness post gym.
+Bananas: The fruit is an easy-to-digest source of quality carbohydrates that facilitate spiking your level of insulin just enough to drive protein into the muscle to motivate muscle renovation and development.
+An excellent source of electrolyte potassium, eating bananas will help to ease muscle soreness post-gym.

-Tart Cherry: Just like other berries, cherries are known for their high quality of antioxidant and anti-inflammatory properties.
-The essential compounds precisely delivered from cherries, known as anthocyanins, play an important role in relieving both muscle discomfort and paleness, redness, and cellular injury that occurs post performing a hard exercise.
+Tart Cherry: Just like other berries, cherries are known for their high-quality antioxidant and anti-inflammatory properties.
+The essential compounds precisely delivered from cherries, known as anthocyanins, play an important role in relieving both muscle discomfort and paleness, redness, and cellular injury that occurs post-performing a hard exercise.
 Also drinking tart cherry juice is very beneficial for efficient muscle recovery since it delivers a much more concentrated form of compounds.

 Cottage cheese: Cottage cheese delivers two different types of protein: whey and casein.
-While whey protein lends a helping hand in refilling muscles rapidly post a training, casein is a much slow-acting protein that makes cottage cheese a perfect snack before exercising since it lets your muscles to continue recovering even as you sleep.
+While whey protein lends a helping hand in refilling muscles rapidly post-training, casein is a much slow-acting protein that makes cottage cheese a perfect snack before exercising since it lets your muscles continue recovering even as you sleep.
 This nourishing edible also comes packed with live cultures (good bacteria) that assist in breaking down and absorbing nutrients that can aid in making your muscles stronger.

 Watermelon: Biting into a cold, juicy watermelon piece post a serious workout session is the most satisfying feeling one can get.
-Along with being satiating, watermelon’s vital amino acids, l-citrulline, has a capability to pacify those painful, tender muscles too.
-The natural sugars present in the fruit will also aid in driving protein content into the muscles and refill low glycogen stores, while the high content of water is beneficial to averting muscle-cramping and dehydration.
+Along with being satiating, watermelon’s vital amino acid, l-citrulline, has the capability to pacify those painful, tender muscles too.
+The natural sugars present in the fruit will also aid in driving protein content into the muscles and refill low glycogen stores, while the high content of water is beneficial to averting muscle cramping and dehydration.